Chindits

 The Chindits, officially known as Long Range Penetration Groups, were special operations units of the British and Indian armies which saw action in 1943–1944 during the Burma Campaign of World War II.
-Brigadier Orde Wingate formed them for long-range penetration operations against the Imperial Japanese Army, especially attacking lines of communication deep behind Japanese lines.
+Brigadier (later Major-General) Orde Wingate formed them for long-range penetration operations against the Imperial Japanese Army, especially attacking lines of communication deep behind Japanese lines.

-The name Chindits is a corrupted form of Chinthe (ခြင်္သေ့), Burmese word for "lion".
+The name Chindits is a corrupted form of Chinthe (ခြင်္သေ့), the Burmese word for "lion".

 Their operations featured long marches through extremely difficult terrain, undertaken by underfed troops often weakened by diseases such as malaria and dysentery.
-Controversy persists over the extremely high casualty rate and the debatable military value of the achievements of the Chindits.
+Controversy persists over the extremely high casualty rate and, despite results – such as the reallocation of an entire Japanese division and part of a second to deal with the Chindits – debate about the military value of special forces operations continued post-war.

 Background and formation

 During the East African Campaign of 1940–41, Wingate – under General Archibald Wavell, Commander-in-Chief of the Middle East Command – had begun to explore guerilla tactics, when he created and commanded a unit known as Gideon Force, composed of regular troops from Sudan and Ethiopia, as well as Ethiopean partisans.
 Gideon Force disrupted Italian supply lines and collected intelligence.

 In 1942, after the disbandment of Gideon Force, Wavell – who had since been appointed Commander-in-Chief, India in New Delhi – requested the services of Wingate in Burma.
 It was intended that he would raise irregular forces to operate behind the Japanese lines, in a manner similar to Gideon Force.
 Wingate arrived in Burma in March 1942 and for two months, as Japanese forces advanced rapidly, toured the country developing his theories of long-range penetration, during the two months preceding the Japanese conquest of Burma.
 After returning to Delhi, he presented his proposals to Wavell.